Murdaugh’s defense team to hear testimony Wednesday

 They left around 3:30 a.m., he estimates.

+Ball said that it was “still a pretty raw scene.”
+He said there were birdshot pellets in the feed room.
+He asked someone he thought was a SLED agent about it and the agent told him they collected everything they need.

+In the feed room, Ball says he also saw a piece of Paul’s skull about the size of a baseball.
+There were also still large bloodstains around the area.
+Ball said he was infuriated.

-The next morning, Ball went back over to help clean up the crime scene.
-He said Murdaugh’s brothers tried to do it, but couldn’t.
-They asked if he could help find someone to do it and he contacted the coroner’s office to try and find a company that cleans up crime scenes.
+Ball said Murdaugh’s brothers tried to clean up the scene, but couldn’t.
+They asked Ball if he could help find someone to do it and he contacted the coroner’s office to try and find a company that cleans up crime scenes.

+Ball took photos of CB Rowe’s vehicle, which he didn’t know belonged to Rowe at the time.
+He said that he thought the truck was odd because he didn’t recognize it and it had a jug of Clorox in the bed.

+He says he also saw a cooler with around a dozen beer cans scattered around it out near the kennels and shed.

 9:35 a.m. – Court is in session.